Ideology of the Islamic State: Women and sex roles

 these worthless worldly sciences in the farthest mountains and the deepest valleys, ...
 She travels, intent upon learning Western lifestyle and sitting in the midst of another culture, to study the brain cells of crows, grains of sand and the arteries of fish!

 If instead she studies fiqh (Islamic jurisprudence), "there is with no need for her to flit here and there to get degrees and so on, just so she can try to prove that her intelligence is greater than a man's."

 The treatise decries Western feminism and the blurring of lines between the roles of each sex, which has caused Muslims to forget how to worship God properly.
 "Women are not presented with a true picture of man", and men have become emasculated.

 Equality for women is criticized on the grounds that Women gain nothing from the idea of their equality with men apart from thorns ...
-Under 'equality' they have to work and rest on the same days as men even though they have 'monthly complications' and pregnancies and so on, in spite of the nature of her life and responsibilities to their husband, sons and religion."
+Under 'equality' they have to work and rest on the same days as men even though they have 'monthly complications' and pregnancies and so on, in spite of the nature of her life and responsibilities to their husband, sons and religion."Residents report that the ISIL dress code for women was both very strict and strictly enforced.
+Shortly after taking control of Mosul in 2014, residents reported that ISIL distributed from door-to-door a "Bill of the City," detailing its plans for governing the city, and declaring that women should wear a "wide, loose jilbab, stay in your homes and leave them only in cases of necessity."